 What levels of fluorination are available and which should I choose?

 DP Seals can offer a number of standard levels of fluorination and a host of customer specific levels.
 The choice of which level of fluorination is dependent on the application and a host of other variables.
-For this reason, we always strongly recommend product testing to establish the correct fluorination treatment level required for your particular application.
+For this reason we strongly recommend product testing to establish the correct treatment level required for your particular application.

-Items to be treated are sealed in a vacuum autoclave, heated to 70 deg C and exposed to measured amounts of elemental fluorine gas, along with nitrogen at around 1/3 atmospheric pressure under tightly controlled conditions.
+Items are sealed in a vacuum autoclave, heated to 70 deg C and exposed to measured amounts of elemental fluorine gas, along with nitrogen at around 1/3 atmospheric pressure under tightly controlled conditions.

 How long does the treatment last?

-The fluorinated layer is not a coating or lacquer; it is a chemical conversion of the existing surface and as such is atomically bonded to the parent plastic.
-The treatment is permanent and the layer is not readily removable nor does it become unbound with time.
+The fluorinated layer is a chemical conversion of the existing surface and is atomically bonded to it.
+As such the treatment is permanent and cannot be readily removed or become unbound with time.

 How is a container checked for fluorination and what quality control is in place?

-A test piece is taken and put into every treatment and its fluorination status is checked using FT-IR infra-red photo spectroscopy.
+A test piece is put into every treatment and its status is checked using FT-IR infra-red photo spectroscopy.

-Records of every test are maintained against reaction number and date, along with a full production log, and a certificate of conformity is issued with every order.
+Records of every test are maintained against reaction number and date along with a full production log and a certificate of conformity.